 Medullary thyroid cancer

 This is a rare type of thyroid cancer.
 Nearly 2 out of every 100 thyroid cancers (nearly 2%) are this type.

-About a quarter (25%) of medullary thyroid cancers are caused by an inherited faulty gene which runs in the family.
+About a quarter (about 25%) of medullary thyroid cancers are caused by an inherited faulty gene which runs in the family.